 11. Wearing wired bras during periods of rapid fluctuation

-TIP: You should be able to push the centre front of the bra comfortably between your breasts.
+Tip: You should be able to push the centre front of the bra comfortably between your breasts.
 If you are unable to do this, the bra is not effectively separating your breasts.

+A breathable bra is a good investment when you are pregnant and breastfeeding, as your body temperature can rise by 1-3 degrees.
 Look for maternity and/or nursing bras that have cotton lining and cotton slings.